NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/diffuse.md

 Things to keep in mind when using `diffuse`:

-* You cannot use `diffuse` inside within `ask` block.
+* You cannot use `diffuse` within the `ask` block.
 It is an observer-only primitive.
 * You can also use the `diffuse4` primitive if you would like to achieve the same exact outcome but with the 4 cardinal direction neighbors.